hartgit/Svelte/README.md

 I would also liek to turn the card component into a slider that allows the user to scroll through cities.

-Currently the weather icons display a night and day version depending on the timezone.
-I would like to add functionality where the image changes to night when the night icon is displayed but I am limited by available timezone apis that are free and work with geolocations.

 ## Run

 To run a local version of the website use: